Magnetic mirror: Magnetic bottles

 A magnetic bottle is two magnetic mirrors placed close together.
 For example, two parallel coils separated by a small distance, carrying the same current in the same direction will produce a magnetic bottle between them.
 Unlike the full mirror machine which typically had many large rings of current surrounding the middle of the magnetic field, the bottle typically has just two rings of current.
 Particles near either end of the bottle experience a magnetic force towards the center of the region; particles with appropriate speeds spiral repeatedly from one end of the region to the other and back.
 Magnetic bottles can be used to temporarily trap charged particles.
 It is easier to trap electrons than ions, because electrons are so much lighter.
 This technique is used to confine the high energy of plasma in fusion experiments.

-In a similar way, the Earth's non-uniform magnetic field traps charged particles coming from the sun in doughnut shaped regions around the earth called the Van Allen radiation belts, which were discovered in 1958 using data obtained by instruments aboard the Explorer 1 satellite.
+The Earth's non-uniform magnetic field traps charged particles coming from the Sun in doughnut shaped regions around the Earth called the Van Allen radiation belts, which were discovered in 1958 using data obtained by instruments aboard the Explorer 1 satellite.